 Drone filming guidelines

-If the council wishes to film using a drone, we will only hire a Civil Aviation Authority (CAA) licensed pilot/company.
+If the council wishes to film using a drone, we will only hire a pilot/company with the appropriate CAA permission.